Régis Campo: Biography

 He studied composition with Georges Boeuf at the Conservatory of Marseille.
 Then he entered the Conservatoire de Paris in the classes of Alain Bancquart and Gérard Grisey, where he obtained his first composition prize in 1995.
-In 1992 he studied with Edison Denisov who considered him "one of the most gifted of his generation."
-His style, often described as playful and colorful, departs the great aesthetic trends of the late twentieth century with emphasis on melodic invention and tempos of great vitality.
+In 1992, he studied with Edison Denisov, who considered him "one of the most gifted of his generation."
+His style, often described as playful and colourful, departs from the great aesthetic trends of the late twentieth century with emphasis on melodic invention and tempos of great vitality.

-From 1999 to 2001 he was resident at the Villa Medici.
+From 1999 to 2001, he was resident at the Villa Medici.
 In Europe and around thirty countries around the world, many artists have played his music.

 His work has received numerous awards including the Gaudeamus Prize (1996), the Special Award Young Composers (1996), the Dutilleux Prize (1996), SACEM prices Hervé Dujardin (1999) and Pierre Cardin (1999) The Institute of France, the SACEM Prize for Young Composers (2005), the “Georges Bizet” Prize of the Institute of France (2005), Prize of the Simone and Cino Del Duca Foundation (2014).

-In 2001, his work Lumen, for orchestra, is created by the Berkeley Symphony Orchestra under the direction of Kent Nagano, California, in April 2003, the same performers become successful with the creation of his First Symphony.
+In 2001, his work Lumen, for orchestra, was created by the Berkeley Symphony Orchestra under the direction of Kent Nagano, California.
+In April 2003, the same performers became successful with the creation of his First Symphony.
 In November 2003, Felicity Lott and the Ensemble Orchestral de Paris, conducted by John Nelson, created Happy Birthday at the Théâtre des Champs-Élysées.
 She also created his Bestiary after Apollinaire with the Orchestre National de France under the direction of Altinoglu in November 2008 in Dijon and Paris.
 His CD “Pop-Art” received the Academy Charles Cros “coup de cœur” in 2005.

-His Second Symphony “Moz’art” was created in September 2005 by the Ensemble Orchestral de Paris under the direction of John Nelson at the opening of its 2005-2006 season at the Théâtre des Champs-Elysées.
-The Orchestre symphonique de Montréal conducted by Kent Nagano has created in 2008 in Montreal his orchestration of Erik Satie Sports and divertissements.
+His Second Symphony “Moz’art” was created in September 2005 by the Ensemble Orchestral de Paris under the direction of John Nelson at the opening of its 2005–2006 season at the Théâtre des Champs-Elysées.
+The Orchestre symphonique de Montréal, conducted by Kent Nagano, created in 2008 in Montreal, performed his orchestration of Erik Satie's Sports and divertissements.

-His second opera “Quai ouest” based on the play by Bernard-Marie Koltès was created in September 2014 at the Strasbourg Opera House during the Festival Musica, then given back during the 2014-2015 season in German language at the National Theatre in Nuremberg (Staatstheater Nürnberg).
+His second opera “Quai ouest”, based on the play by Bernard-Marie Koltès, was created in September 2014 at the Strasbourg Opera House during the Festival Musica, then given back during the 2014–2015 season in German language at the National Theatre in Nuremberg (Staatstheater Nürnberg).